 If you get bored at the bar or just gawking at everything around, something may be wrong with you.

 Regardless, Qatar Airways first class has you covered.
 Every seat has a 26-inch screen.
 It’s not the highest-definition or newest TV, but there’s nothing to complain about.
 It’s plenty big and sharp enough to keep you entertained.

 It’s equipped with Qatar’s Oryx One entertainment system, which is stocked with about as many movies and TV shows as you could possibly want.
 But because you’re flying on the whale jet, it also has some amazing tail camera views you can watch during takeoff and landing.

 Qatar also gives all its first class passengers a promo code for free Wi-Fi throughout the entire flight.
 Unfortunately, Wi-Fi on these older planes is sluggish at best – and nearly unusable at worst.
 Still, it’s a nice touch, and you can’t complain about a free service not working great.

 You know it was a great flight when nearly eight hours in the air wasn’t long enough.
 I’d have gladly boarded the flight heading straight back to Doha.

 Service on this flight was outstanding, as was the seat and the spectacle of one of the world’s nicest Airbus A380s.
-There are a few signs that Qatar Airways is backing away from this first class as it focuses solely on Qsuites business class.
+There are a few signs that Qatar Airways is backing away from this first class as it focuses solely on Qsuites business class flights – especially when it comes to the food.
 But it was still an incredible flight.